mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 and so you either rush towards the bloody charger, or you need someone else to press the bloody touchscreen.
-If you don't, the session will time out, charging won't start but 80€ will still be blocked on your credit card (even after 4 days the 80€ hasn't been unblocked on my account).
-I spent 30 minutes cursing and swearing like a sailor, until I remembered I have a RFID token from PlugSurfing, and then the charging was a breeze.
+If you don't, the session will time out, charging won't start but 80€ will still be blocked on your credit card (even after 4 days the 80€ hasn't been unblocked from my account).
+I spent 30 minutes cursing and swearing like a sailor until I remembered I have a RFID token from PlugSurfing - then the charging was a breeze.

 [IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
 The Ionity app says that the charging costs 0,15€/min *with the e-mobi